R3alCl0ud/DiscLoader/README.md

 # Todo
 - Finish constants registry.
 - Finish packet reading.
-- Finish implementing RichEmbed Object.
-- Finish Texture/IIcon implementation.
-- Fix sending attachments.
 - Parse EmbedJSONs to a MessageEmbed type.
 - Add methods for editing a Channel's data.
-- Implement LanguageRegistry.
-- Implement assets directories (a place to put the icon's for your mods, and commands)

 ### Command Line Arguments